ammarlakis/github-iac/README.md

 - **data/repositories/**: Contains YAML files representing the GitHub resources to be provisioned.
 Each YAML file describes a GitHub repository, with the file name matching the repository name.

+- **schemas/**: Contains JSON schemas used to validate the YAML files in the `data/` folder.
+These schemas ensure that the structure of the YAML files is correct before applying changes with Terraform.
+For example, `repository.schema.json` validates the structure of the repository YAML files.

+- **.vscode/**: Contains configuration settings for Visual Studio Code to support automatic YAML validation using the schemas in the `schemas/` folder.

 ## Prerequisites

 - [Terraform CLI](https://www.terraform.io/downloads.html)
 - [GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with appropriate permissions for managing repositories, teams, and organization memberships.
 - Your GitHub organization name or username.
+- (Optional) [YAML Extension for VSCode](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) for automatic YAML validation using the provided schemas.

 ## Setup Instructions